psastras/sarif-rs/README.md

 `nix` is used internally (ie. via test fixtures) to manage other dependencies (so you don't have to manage them yourself.)

+### Releasing

+To release a new version (publish to crates.io), prefix the head commit with `release:` and update the relevant rust crate versions.
+Once merged into main the pipeline should pick up the change and publish a new version.

 License: MIT